MineTrax/minetrax.github.io/docs/web/dot-env.file.md

 APP_TIMEZONE=UTC # This is used to set the timezone of your website.
 Don't change it unless you know what you are doing.

 DEBUGBAR_ENABLED=false # This is used to enable debug bar.
 It is recommended to keep it disabled in production.
 TELESCOPE_ENABLED=false # This is used to enable telescope which is used to debug issues.
-It is recommended to keep it disabled in production.
+It is highly recommended to keep it disabled in production.
+PULSE_ENABLED=false # This is used to enable pulse which is used to monitor your application.

 LOG_CHANNEL=stack # This is used to set the log channel.
 It is recommended to keep it as it is.
 LOG_DEPRECATIONS_CHANNEL=null # This is used to set the log channel for deprecations.
 It is recommended to keep it as it is.